JoseExposito/linux/Documentation/gpu/vkms.rst

   (same values as those exposed by the "rotation" property of a plane)
 - default_rotation: Default rotation presented to the userspace, same values as possible_rotations.
+- supported_color_encoding: Available encoding for a plane, as a bitmask:
+  0x01 YCBCR_BT601, 0x02: YCBCR_BT709, 0x04 YCBCR_BT2020 (same values as those exposed
+  by the COLOR_ENCODING property of a plane)
+- default_color_encoding: Default color encoding presented to the userspace, same values as supported_color_encoding

 Continue by creating one or more CRTCs::